For Bears, business figures to pick up in 2nd round of draft

 Even the defense - one of the NFL's best the past few years - has holes.
 The Bears could use a cornerback and safety to complement Kyle Fuller and Eddie Jackson with Prince Amukamara and Ha Ha Clinton-Dix both gone.

 If Pace decides to address the offense with his first two picks, Notre Dame tight end Cole Kmet would be a good fit at No. 43 to go with offseason pickups Jimmy Graham and Demetrius Harris.
-If they then go with a receiver at 50, Penn State’s KJ Hamler or TCU’s Jalen Reagor might be possibilities.
+If they then go with a receiver at 50, Penn State’s KJ Hamler might be a possibility.

-But if the Bears opt for secondary help with their early picks, the options might include cornerbacks A.J.
-Terrell of Clemson, Jaylon Johnson of Utah and Trevon Diggs of Alabama.
+But if the Bears opt for secondary help with their early picks, the options might include cornerbacks Jaylon Johnson of Utah and Trevon Diggs of Alabama.

 So far, it's been a busy offseason for Pace.